-The Portfolio Risk Department's Debtor Classification Unit is in charge of conducting, on a permanent basis, the evaluation and rating of the loan portfolio, assigning to each debtor the corresponding risk rating according to the guidelines established by the SBS, in Resolution 808-2003 and its amendments.
+The Portfolio Risk Management's Debtor Classification Unit is in charge of conducting, on a permanent basis, the evaluation and rating of the loan portfolio, assigning to each debtor the corresponding risk rating according to the guidelines established by the SBS.
+The Bank and CrediScotia Financiera S.A. applied SBS Resolution 808-2003 and its amendments until June 2010 and SBS Resolution 11356-2008 and its amendments starting in July 2010.